 "I did indeed." said Max.
 "I had this incredible faith at the time, misguided perhaps, naive even, in everything my 'master', 'dog's best friend', said or did.
 I dare say I was perhaps even trying to impress you... "

 "I was impressed Max."
 I interjected.

 "and I had assumed" continued Max, "that you would know the consequences of taking such a leap and not expose me to harm."

 "I had a lot of time to reflect on that faith on the way down." said Max.

 I grabbed at what appeared to the opportunity to try and turn the conversation back to my original theme.

 "Gosh I know you must have had Max.
-I had so much to think about what was happening last night in just that point four of a second.
+I had so much time to think about what was happening last night in just that point four of a second.
 In that blink of an eye I had time to think that it was like descending in a lift as the blackness slid upward before me, and I'd worked out where I was and what had gone wrong before I hit the ground so that I was not even surprised when I found myself lying in the bottom of a ditch."